The Scoop on Maine’s Ice Cream Stands

 Maine has been churning out delicious ice cream for decades, both by the scoop at ice cream stands and restaurants and by the gallon at grocery stores.
 There are even a few farms that skip the middleman and make their own ice cream.

 The bedrock of Maine’s ice cream revolution are Shain’s, Gifford’s and Beal’s.
 Shain’s of Maine has been leading the charge, producing more than 50 different flavors of traditional ice cream, as well as frozen yogurt, no fat/no sugar options, sorbets, sherbets and seasonal flavors.
-Beal’s Ice Cream has several brick-and-mortar locations in Portland, Gorham, Scarborough and South Portland, as well as an ice cream truck.
+Beal’s Ice Cream has several brick-and-mortar locations in Portland, Gorham, and South Portland, as well as an ice cream truck.
 They have more than 100 different flavors in their repertoire, served up on their house-made Swiss cones.
 Gifford’s ice cream’s delicious flavors are available in stores as far west as Illinois; but at heart, it remains a family ice cream stand.

 The original Gifford’s stand opened in Skowhegan in 1980.
 But that makes them the new flavor on the block compared with some of the state’s other classic cones.
 Round Top Ice Cream in Damariscotta has been around for about 90 years; they’re so old-school you won’t find them online, and they don’t take credit cards.
 Dorman’s Dairy Dream opened in Thomaston in 1951.